How to implement Clean Architecture in Go (Golang)

 The Application Service

-We then create a TrainingsService struct in the app package that will serve as the entry point to trainings application logic.
+We then create a TrainingsService struct in the app package that will serve as the entry point to the trainings application logic.

 type TrainingService struct {